Alx-Ho/DockPy/README.md

 python dock.py --ligands path/to/ligands --receptor path/to/receptor.pdbqt --center 0 0 0 --box_size 20 20 20
 ```

-Replace `dock.py` with the name of this script.

 ### Workflow

 1. **Argument Parsing**: Parses command-line arguments for ligand and receptor files, docking box specifications, and other options.